amazon-connect/amazon-connect-salesforce-scv/common/SalesforceAccessSecrets/readme.md

 9. Select Next
 10. In the Stack Name field, enter SCVSSM
 11. Enter the parameters as follows (most from your notepad):
   a.
-AWSRegion: Select the region that you have deployed to
+AWSRegion: Select the region that you have deployed Amazon Connect in
   b.
 ConnectInstanceName: Your connect instance name
   c.
 SFAccessToken: The user access token
   d.
 SFConsumerKey: The consumer key from your connected app